Lighthouse Summit & Awards 2025 Shines Bright at Fairmont Mumbai, Celebrating Visionaries and Trailblazers of Travel, Tourism & Hospitality - www.lokmattimes.com

 Lighthouse Summit & Awards 2025 Shines Bright at Fairmont Mumbai, Celebrating Visionaries and Trailblazers of Travel, Tourism & Hospitality

-Mumbai (Maharashtra) [India], September 4: The city witnessed an evening of grandeur, recognition, and celebration as the Lighthouse Summit ...
+PNN Mumbai (Maharashtra) [India], September 4: The city witnessed an evening of grandeur, recognition, and celebration as the Lighthouse ...

 Mumbai (Maharashtra) [India], September 4: The city witnessed an evening of grandeur, recognition, and celebration as the Lighthouse Summit & Awards 2025 unfolded at the majestic Infinity Ballroom at Fairmont Mumbai.
 Co-hosted by Dome Entertainment, Hospitality Horizon, and Fairmont Mumbai, the event honoured exceptional contributions across the travel, tourism, hospitality sectors, recognising individuals, destinations, and brands that serve as guiding lights for the industry.